 The MDCG remains busy and published another guidance document.
 It provides answers to frequently asked questions on in vitro diagnostic medical device conformity assessment and performance in the context of COVID-19.
 While some questions are rather basic, the answers to questions on sensitivity and specificity of COVID-19 tests as well as on further guidance can be helpful.
 In conclusion, the paper can be helpful for companies aiming to place their IVD products on the European market for the first time.

-Just give us a call / email and over 60 experts are standing ready to offer you assistance and support.
+Just give us a call / email and almost 100 experts are standing ready to offer you assistance and support.